 Designed for students interested in learning and practicing the craft of creative writing, including writing poetry, fiction, and creative nonfiction.
-Includes discussion of the biblical foundations for creative expression through words and of the Christian writer's responsibility to art, society, self, and God.
+Includes discussion of (1) the biblical foundations for creative expression through words and (2) the Christian writer's responsibility to art, society, self, and God.
+Students will be graded on completion of a creative writing portfolio and on knowledge of the basic terms, methods, and aesthetic concepts of creative writing.
 Workshop format.
-Limited to 12 students.
+Limited to 15 students.
 (Fall only)